SAP-samples/btp-msteams-extend-workflow/tutorial/Step1-Configure-SAP-BTP/README.md

 For the connection to an on-premise SAP S/4HANA system, you can optionally use this service, together with (i.e. in addition to) the SAP Connectivity service, see [Consuming the Connectivity Service](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/313b215066a8400db461b311e01bd99b.html?locale=en-US)

-### 5.Configure SAP Connectivity Service
+### 5.Set Up SAP Connectivity Service

 You need the SAP Destination service to connect your Node.js extension application to an on-premise system through the SAP Cloud Connector.
-See [SAP BTP Connectivity](https://help.sap.com/docs/CP_CONNECTIVITY).To achieve this, you must provide the required information about the target system (destination) and set up an HTTP proxy that lets your application access the on-premise system.
+See [SAP BTP Connectivity](https://help.sap.com/docs/CP_CONNECTIVITY).

+To achieve this, you must provide the required information about the target system (destination) and set up an HTTP proxy that lets your application access the on-premise system.

 To set up the SAP Connectivity service for this scenario, follow these steps: